At the start of 2021. NLnet decided to sponsor development of modular FPGA board ULX4M (Successor of EMARD ULX3S).

 Price of one UM-85F if 90 is ordered is $35.330

-While waiting for parts I was cleaning schematics, and sorting everything that we need for production.
+While waiting for the parts I was cleaning the schematics, and sorted everything that we needed for production.

-Hopefully I will get some time to record one video with complete ULX4M assembly.
+Hopefully I will get some time to record one video with a complete ULX4M assembly.

 Hurry hurry, assembly time is here!